 - When there’s a break in the smoke, open your windows and doors to get rid of any smoke inside the house.

 - Keep the air inside your home as clean as possible.
 You can use a split system, reverse cycle or refrigerated air conditioner.
 If it has a ‘fresh air’ function, make sure it is switched off.
 Do not use evaporative air conditioners if it’s smoky outside.
 Reduce activities that affect indoor air quality, like smoking cigarettes, burning candles or vacuuming.

 - Keep track of smoky conditions and schedule outdoor activities for periods when air quality is good or exercise indoors with air-conditioning.
 Reduce physical activity if you develop symptoms like cough or are short of breath more than usual.

 - If your home is uncomfortable, take a break by visiting a friend or relative away from the smoke or visit an air-conditioned centre, like a library, shopping centre or cinema.
 Check that it’s safe to go elsewhere before leaving.

 - Use an indoor air cleaner, if you have one, that has a high efficiency particle air (HEPA) filter and is the right size for the room.

 - Look out for kids, older people, and other people at risk.

-- If you are experiencing any symptoms that may be due to smoke exposure, seek medical advice or call on .
+- If you are concerned about symptoms seek medical advice or call on Tel. .